TunesViewer is a small, easy to use program to access iTunes-University

 Android: 2.2 or later is recommended.
 The latest version (1.3) has improved support for Android 4.x, in addition to security improvements.

-- Download the install package: (.deb installer for Ubuntu/Debian based operating systems (This is newer than the version in Ubuntu/debian repository), .rpm installer for Fedora/Red Hat based operating systems.)
+- Download the install package: (New .deb installer for Ubuntu/Debian based operating systems now compatible with Ubuntu 15.04 (This is newer than the version in Ubuntu/debian repository), .rpm installer for Fedora/Red Hat based operating systems.)

 - Open the package and it should install.
 After installing, you should see TunesViewer on your Applications – Internet menu.